brucemen/brucemen.github.io/_posts/2020-06-21-about-to-start.md

 ---
-title: "Markup: Title with Special&nbsp;---&nbsp;Characters"
+title: "About to start bigdata journal blog"
 categories:
   - Markup
 tags: